 The SLF will return the list of different servers (UDMs and HSS FEs) that may be in charge of the UE at that point in time, for the S-CSCF to request the relevant P-CSCF restoration mechanism to the relevant entity.
 This procedure is according to TS 29.228 [10] clause 6.4.

-Figure 6.5.3.5.2-1
+Figure 6.5.3.5.2-1 User identity to HSS FE identity or UDM identity resolution for S-CSCF